 The reports must include at least one measure per target; omissions are only possible with justification.
 The objectives contained in the Code are not independent of each other; measures can therefore contribute to several objectives at the same time and be listed in several places.

-The CDR reports were first published on 5 July 2022 and will be published annually going forward.
+The CDR reports were first published on 5 July 2022 and are annually published.
+Below are the current reports from 2023.

 Please note that the CDR reports are published in German only.